temporalio/documentation/docs/system-tools/tctl.md

 - LastContinuedAsNew: reset to the end of the history for the previous run.
 - BadBinary: reset to the point where a bad binary was used.

-If you are familiar with the Temporal history event, You can also reset to any command finish event by using:
+If you are familiar with the Temporal history event, you can also reset to any command finish event by using:

 ```bash
 tctl workflow reset -w <wid> -r <rid> --event_id <decision_finish_event_id> --reason "some_reason"